0rpc/zerorpc-node/README.md

     npm install zerorpc

 If you get the error `Package libzmq was not found`, take a look at [the fix for zeromq.node](https://github.com/JustinTulloss/zeromq.node/issues/55).
+If you get the error `Unable to load shared library <<path to zeromq.node>>/binding.node`, [make sure you run ldconfig](https://github.com/JustinTulloss/zeromq.node/issues/85).
+If that still doesn't work, check out [this ticket](https://github.com/JustinTulloss/zeromq.node/issues/92).

 Servers
 -------